uhs-robert/tmux-oasis/README.md

 > [!IMPORTANT]
 > The status line at the top is the TMUX plugin integration.
 >
-> The screenshots below show how the theme looks [with the companion theme in neovim](https://github.com/uhs-robert/oasis.nvim)
+> All screenshots below show how the theme looks [with the companion theme in neovim](https://github.com/uhs-robert/oasis.nvim)

 <details open>
   <summary><b>All styles (click to collapse)</b></summary>